khadijaalmasry/Task-MGMT-System/README.md

 tracking, and management of tasks and projects.
 It is designed to enhance productivity and collaboration among users, including students and administrators.

+-- This is the main course project for the Advanced Web Programming (10636464) course at NNU. --

 ## Environment Variables